Economic liberalization in Myanmar

-The economic liberalization of Myanmar refers to the policy of liberalization orienting Myanma laws toward an open market economy.
+The economic liberalization of Myanmar refers to the policy of liberalization orienting Myanmar laws toward an open market economy.
 This process was initiated following the coup d’état of the Burmese junta in 1988 in order to transform the underperforming Burmese economy.

 Historical context

-Following its decolonization in 1948, Burma showed a promising economic potential as the "rice mile" of Asia, becoming the worldwide number one exporter of rice from 1960 to 1963.
+Following the nation's decolonization in 1948, Burma showed a promising economic potential as the "rice mile" of Asia, becoming the worldwide number one exporter of rice from 1960 to 1963.
 In 1962, Burma became a socialist country and the economy collapsed under the rule of the Burma Socialist Programme Party, following the program of the Burmese Way to Socialism.
 The first liberalization reforms occurred in 1987 under the new presidency of San Yu.
 The full reorientation toward a market economy followed the instauration of the Burmese junta rule, after the coup d'état which established the State Law and Order Restoration Council.

 Liberalization reforms

 There are two main patterns of the liberalization process.
 The first one, acted in September 1987, concerns the marketization and removal of restrictions in the sector of agriculture.
 From that point, individuals are free to grow any type of crop and export their agricultural production.
 Those laws are significant in a country where 70% of the population is rural and its livelihoods are consequently mainly related to agriculture.
-However, the liberalization was not complete since the rice market had been excluded from the reforms, and only experienced marketization during a second liberalization in 2004.
+However, the liberalization was not complete since the rice market had been excluded from the reforms, and only experienced marketization during another liberalization in 2004.

 The second one is the Foreign Investment Law of November 1988.
-This allows foreign capitals in a company from joint venture participation with a minimum of 35% of foreign holdings to a full detention with 100% of foreign equity.
-In order to attract foreign capitals, the law brings guarantees against the possibility of nationalization.
+This allows foreign investment in a company from joint venture participation with a minimum of 35% of foreign holdings to a full detention with 100% of foreign equity.
+In order to attract foreign capital, the law brings guarantees against the possibility of nationalization.
 It also ensures three years of tax exemption and the repatriation of profits.